colbylwilliams/bugtrap/README.md

 Each of the projects has a stand-alone app, and a framework that can be embedded into other apps.
 The Swift version can also function as an Action Extension.

-**Note: The Swift version will have to be built/run using Xcode 7 beta 5 (latest), as I just updated to Swift 2.0**
+**Note: The Swift version will have to be built/run using Xcode 7, as I just updated to Swift 2.0**

 App